-

 A written statement that describes the special education and related services the local educational agency will provide to the parentally-placed private school child with a disability who has been designated to receive services, including the location of the services and any transportation necessary.

 School districts may enter into a written contract to jointly operate their special education programs.
 The contract must be approved by the commissioner.
-Funds to which the cooperating districts are entitled may be allocated to the districts jointly as SSA units or SSA funds in accordance with the agreement of the SSAs.
+Funds to which the cooperating districts are entitled may be allocated to the districts jointly as Shared Service Arrangement (SSA) units or SSA funds in accordance with the agreement of the SSAs.

 The intermediate steps of progress toward mastering the annual goal.
 They provide a means to monitor a student’s progress toward reaching the related annual goal.
 Benchmarks or short-term objectives are required to be included in the individualized education program (IEP) of a child who takes an alternate assessment aligned to alternate achievement standards; however, they may be included in any student’s IEP.